teoks0199/tp/docs/DeveloperGuide.md

 1. Deleting a menu item while the stall details are shown

    1. Prerequisites: At least one stall in the list.
 At least one item in that stall.
 View the stall details with the `view-stall` command.
-The menu items of the stall is displayed in the _Left Display_..
+The menu items of the stall is displayed in the _Left Display_.

    2. Test case: `delete-item s/1 i/1`<br>
      Expected: First item is deleted from the list.
 Details of the deleted item shown in the _Result Display_.
 List of items in the _Left Display_ is updated.